chaordic/ansible-localcloud-efs/README.md

 `box_group`
 Group that will be the owner of mounted volume.
 The role assumes group exists and will default to root.

-`efs_id`
+`efs_dns`
-Elastic File System id.
-You get this one when you create a new filesystem in AWS
+Elastic File System DNS name.
+You get this when you create a new filesystem in AWS

 `efs_mount_point`
 Where your filesystem will be mounted to on the host.
 This defaults to /efs_data

-`aws_region`
-Your AWS region where this filesistem resides.
-Your filesystem and your EC2 instances must be in the same region.
-This will default to eu-west-1

 Dependencies